Clinical psychology: UK

 In the UK, registration as a clinical psychologist with the Health Professions Council (HPC) is necessary.
 The HPC is the statutory regulator for practitioner psychologists in the UK.
 In the UK the following titles are restricted by law "registered psychologist" and "practitioner psychologist"; in addition, the specialist title "clinical psychologist" is also restricted by law.

+Pakistan

+In Pakistan, training is through institutions like University of Management and Technology, University of the Punjab, University of Central Punjab, Fatima Jinnah Women's University, National University of Medical Sciences.
+Some psychological associations are The Pakistan Psychological Association(PPA), Pakistan Association of Clinical Psychologists(PACP), Pakistan Psychological Association(PPA) and Pakistan Psychological Society(PPS).

 Assessment

 An important area of expertise for many clinical psychologists is psychological assessment, and there are indications that as many as 91% of psychologists engage in this core clinical practice.
-Such evaluation is usually done in service to gaining insight into and forming hypothesis about psychological or behavioral problems.
-As such, the results of such assessments are usually used to create generalized impressions (rather than diagnosis) in service to informing treatment planning.
+Such evaluation is usually done in service to gaining insight into and forming hypotheses about psychological or behavioral problems.
+As such, the results of such assessments are usually used to create generalized impressions (rather than diagnoses) in service to informing treatment planning.
 Methods include formal testing measures, interviews, reviewing records, clinical observation, and physical examination.

 Measurement domains

 There exist hundreds of various assessment tools, although only a few have been shown to have both high validity (i.e., test actually measures what it claims to measure) and reliability (i.e., consistency).
 Many psychological assessment measures are restricted for use by those with advanced training in mental health.
 For instance, Pearson (one of the many companies with rights and protection of psychological assessment tools) separates who can administer, interpret, and report on certain tests.
 Anybody is able to access Qualification Level A tests.
 Those who intend to use assessment tools at Qualification Level B must hold a master's degree in psychology, education, speech language pathology, occupational therapy, social work, counseling, or in a field closely related to the intended use of the assessment, and formal training in the ethical administration, scoring, and interpretation of clinical assessments.
 Those with access to Qualification C (highest level) assessment measures must hold a doctorate degree in psychology, education, or a closely related field with formal training in the ethical administration, scoring, and interpretation of clinical assessments related to the intended use of the assessment.

 Psychological measures generally fall within one of several categories, including the following: